IBM/zOS-BCPii/Example-Crypto-REXX/README.md

 ## Example-Crypto-REXX

-This samples queries Image Activation profiles to list crypto attributes for LPARs.
+This sample queries Image Activation profiles to list crypto attributes for LPARs.
 It stores the results, which are in .csv format, in a z/OS data set member.
 You can import the content into Microsoft™ Excel or another application of your choice.

 This sample uses **HWIREST API** to do the following:
 - List CPCs and retrieve the URI and target name associated with the LOCAL CPC or the *CPCname* provided